FooSoft/homemaker/README.md

     This parameter is used to specify which task Homemaker will process when executed.
 It defaults to the `default` task, which should be used when creating a configuration file that does not have system-specific tasks specified.

+*   **unlink**

+    Sometimes it's useful to "uninstall" links previously created by Homemaker.
+When running with the `unlink` flag, the tool will delete the links created by the tasks provided.
+This flag automatically sets the `nocmds` flag as well, because it makes no sense to execute commands when performing an uninstall operation.

 *   **variant**